Best lenses for the Canon R7 in 2023

 (Image credit: Canon)

-Choosing the best lenses for the Canon EOS R7 is not completely straightforward because Canon is still building a lens system for its APS-C EOS R cameras, and while there are a couple of standard lenses and a telephoto zoom designed specifically for the smaller sensor, for the rest, users will need to fall back on Canon's extensive range of full-frame RF lenses.
+If you're like me, choosing the best lenses for the Canon EOS R7 isn't completely straightforward.
+That's because Canon is still building out its lens system for this APS-C EOS R camera.
+While there are a few lenses designed specifically for the R7’s smaller sensor, for anything else you'll need to fall back on Canon's extensive range of full-frame RF lenses.

-Many of these actually play to the EOS R7's strengths.
-Its high-speed burst shooting and sophisticated autofocus make it really well suited to wildlife and sports photography, and the 1.6 crop factor of the smaller sensor means that Canon's full frame telephotos gain a further 1.6x effective focal length, or reach.
+Even so, I feel that many of these actually play to the EOS R7's strengths.
+Its high-speed burst shooting and sophisticated autofocus make it really well suited to wildlife and sports photography, and the crop factor of the smaller sensor means that Canon's full-frame telephotos gain a further 1.6x effective focal length, or reach.
 It's already one of the best Canon cameras for sports and wildlife, and we expect it to become popular for a wider range of subjects as more RF-S lenses are added to the line-up.

-In our list of lenses below, we quote the equivalent focal lengths for all these lenses so that you can get an idea of their magnifying power when fitted to the EOS R7.
+In my list of lenses below, I quote the equivalent focal lengths for all these lenses so that you can get an idea of their effective reach in full-frame terms, when fitted to the EOS R7.
 The best Canon RF lenses are not all expensive, either, and many will fit within the budgets of beginners and enthusiasts.

-We do quote Canon's claimed stabilization figures, where available, for these lenses, but these don't take into account the extra in-body stabilization of the EOS R7.
-This will further increase the stabilization effect.
+I quote Canon's claimed stabilization figures, where available, for these lenses, but these don't take into account the extra in-body stabilization of the EOS R7.
+This can further increase the stabilization effect.

 Incidentally, it's easy to distinguish Canon RF lenses designed for these two different sensor formats.
 Full frame lenses have 'RF' in the name, while dedicated.
 APS-C lenses have 'RF-S' in the name.

-We have included several full-frame RF lenses in our list, partly because these are already a good match for the Canon EOS R7, and partly because Canon seems keen to get users to upgrade to full-frame in the future, so any full-frame lenses you buy now will also work if you follow the full frame route.
+I have included several full-frame RF lenses in our list, partly because these are already a good match for the EOS R7, and partly because Canon seems keen to get users to upgrade to full-frame in the future, so any full-frame lenses you buy now will also work if you follow the full-frame route.
 So let's get to the list!

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.